Experimental detection of quantum coherent evolution through the violation of Leggett-Garg-type inequalities: Supplementary Material

-\textbf{Details of the photon source.} The phase matching temperature to generate degenerate photon pairs is 44.50 $^{\circ}$C. The power of the 440 nm pump light is 20 mW for all the measurements.
+\textbf{Details of the photon source.} The phase matching temperature to generate degenerate photon pairs is 44.0 $^{\circ}$C. The power of the 440 nm pump light is 20 mW for all the measurements.
 With continuous pump, the coincidence rate of the unfiltered photon pairs is 1.4 MHz.
 The heralding efficiency is 0.20.
 The diffraction efficiency of the gratings (1200 lines per millimeter) is 0.88.
 The transmission efficiency of the etalon is 0.95.
 The etalon has a bandwidth of 700 MHz and a free spectral range of 50 GHz.
 The temperature drift of the etalon is smaller than 10 mK.
 After spectral filtering, the coincidence rate of the photon pairs is 6.1 kHz and the heralding efficiency is 0.10.
 The photon source is switched into pulsed operations for interface with the AFC.
 The temporal width of blue pump light is 32 ns.
 The transmission efficiency from the photon source to the final SPD for the signal photons is approximately 0.23.

-A figure of merit for the nonclassical nature of the photon correlations is the normalized cross-correlation function $g^{(2)}_{s i}=p_{s i}/p_sp_i$, where $p_s$ ($p_i$) is the probability to detect a signal (idler) photon and $p_{s i}$ is the probability to detect a coincidence in a specified time window.
+\textbf{Heralded storage of single photons.} A figure of merit for the nonclassical nature of the photon correlations is the normalized cross-correlation function $g^{(2)}_{s i}=p_{s i}/p_sp_i$, where $p_s$ ($p_i$) is the probability to detect a signal (idler) photon and $p_{s i}$ is the probability to detect a coincidence in a specified time window.
 In practice, $p_{s i}$ and $p_sp_i$ are determined by the number of coincidences in the time window centered on and away from the coincidence peak, respectively.
 Assuming that the second-order auto-correlations of signal and idler $g^{(2)}_{x}$ (where x=`s' for signal or `i' for idler) satisfying $1\leq g^{(2)}_{x} \leq2$, then the non-classicality is proved by measuring $g^{(2)}_{s i}$ greater than 2 \cite{entangle,ref1,g2}.
-We note that, compared with the unfiltered source, $g^{(2)}_{s i}$ rises significantly after spectral filtering.
-We measured $g^{(2)}_{s i} \approx 452$ between the transmitted signal photon and the idler photon.
-The temporal width of the coincidence window is 2 ns and the detection window for noise is 400 ns away from the transmitted signal peak.
-The $g^{(2)}_{s i}$ drops after storage because of low recall efficiency, the temporal broadening and the rising contributions of dark counts.
-The temporal width of the coincidence window for retrieved signal is 10 ns.
-The detection window for related noise is placed at 400 ns away from the retrieved signal peak.
-An example of the measurement on the $g^{(2)}_{s i}$ is given in the Supplemental Information.